-Record fetanyl bust in Nebraska finds enough doses to kill about 26 million people
+Record fentanyl bust in Nebraska finds enough doses to kill an estimated 26 million people

-On Thursday, Nebraska Governor Pete Ricketts announced a bust considered the largest one in the state's history and one of the largest ones in the United States.
+On Thursday, Nebraska Gov. Pete Ricketts announced the bust, considered the largest in the state's history and one of the largest in the United States.

-Authorities seized 118 pounds of fentanyl during a routine traffic stop last month.
-Troopers became suspicious of a semi-truck driving on the shoulder lane, searched the vehicle and found drugs in a hidden compartment, according to Nebraska State Patrol Colonel John Bolduc.
+Authorities seized 118 pounds of fentanyl during a routine traffic stop April 26 on Interstate 80 near Kearney.
+Troopers became suspicious of a semi-truck driving on the shoulder lane, searched the vehicle and found drugs in a hidden compartment, according to Nebraska State Patrol Col. John Bolduc.

-At first, troopers believed they had found mostly cocaine but further testing showed it was all fentanyl.
+At first, troopers believed they had found mostly cocaine, but further testing showed it was all fentanyl.

-The troopers did not immediately test the drugs due to the "dangerous nature of the substance," the Nebraska State Patrol said.
+Troopers did not immediately test the drugs due to the "dangerous nature of the substance," the Nebraska State Patrol said.

 The drug can be a threat to anyone who comes into contact with it as it can be absorbed through the skin or accidentally inhaled.

-The driver of the truck, Felipe Genao-Minaya, 46, and passenger, Nelson Nunez, 52, both of New Jersey, were arrested for possession of a controlled substance with intent to deliver, the agency said.
+The driver of the truck, Felipe Genao-Minaya, 46, and passenger, Nelson Nunez, 52, both of New Jersey, were arrested on suspicion of possession of a controlled substance with intent to deliver, the agency said.

-The value of the drugs is estimated at over $20 million.
+The value of the drugs is estimated at more than $20 million.

+The 118 pounds seized during the bust could kill about 26 million people, according to estimates by the DEA.

+A lethal dosage of 2 milligrams of fentanyl can be lethal for most people, the agency said.

-Fentanyl is a powerful opioid that is 50 to 100 times more potent than morphine and 30 to 50 times more potent than heroin, and a dose as small as a quarter of a milligram can be fatal.
+Fentanyl is a powerful opioid that is 50 to 100 times more potent than morphine and 30 to 50 times more potent than heroin.

 Though fentanyl can be prescribed by a physician for pain relief, the vast majority of overdose cases are thought to be the result of illicit production and distribution.

-Synthetic opioids such as fentanyl are the No. 1 killer in the opioid epidemic, according to a report released earlier this month.
+Synthetic opioids such as fentanyl are the No. 1 killer in the opioid epidemic, according to a report released this month.

 The report, published in the journal JAMA, found that fentanyl-related deaths more than tripled between 2010 and 2016.

-"This year is going to be a banner year, a record year in a bad way, in overdose deaths in the United States," said Matthew Barden, an associate special agent with the Drug Enforcement Administration.
+"This year is going to be a banner year, a record year in a bad way, in overdose deaths in the United States," said Matthew Barden, an associate special agent with the DEA.